make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Modulo operation

 - The modulo operator returns the remainder of a division.
-- _(This is true for positive numbers which is all we care about here)._
+- _(At least this is true for the positive numbers which we care about)._
 - "31 mod 10" is just the remainder of dividing 31 by 10.
 - So, "31 mod 10" is equal to 1.
-- If you remember doing long division, at the end we are left with a remainder.
+- If you remember doing long division, the remainder is what we are left with at the end.
-- Using the long division,
-  31 divided by 10 is equal to 3 with a remainder of 1.
-- That remainder part exactly what the modulo operation returns.
+- That remainder is exactly what the modulo operation returns.

 # Generator equation: s<sub>n+1</sub> = (7 \* s<sub>n</sub>) mod 10

-- This is the LCG equation using small constants to illustrate how it works:
+- The equation above is the Lehmer LCG equation using small constants:
+  - In a real generator, the constants would be much larger.
-  - The new value is equal to 7 times the old value, modulo 10.
+  - It says: The next value is equal to 7 times the previous value, modulo 10.
   - The "7" is called the multiplier.
   - The "10" is called the modulus.
-  - In a real generator, the modulus is usually a large prime number.
-  - Aside from using larger constants, the equation is the same.
 - Let's work through this example starting with an initial seed of 1 (_go to edit mode_)...